skornweiss/covid_protocols_rtd/docs/index.rst

 Management of Hypoxemia
 -----------------------

-a.
-Supplemental Oxygen:
+a. **Supplemental Oxygen:**

-   1. Humidified nasal cannula (NC) 1 to 8 LPM for target SpO2 92-96%
+   i.
+Humidified nasal cannula (NC) 1 to 8 LPM for target SpO2 92-96%

-   2. If a patient requires > 8 LPM NC, initiate dry Venturi mask (non-humidified to reduce aerosolization risk)
+   ii.
+If a patient requires > 8 LPM NC, initiate dry Venturi mask
+        (non-humidified to reduce aerosolization risk)

-   3. Start Venturi mask at 9 LPM and FiO2 28%
+        1. Start Venturi mask at 9 LPM and FiO2 28%

-   4. Up-titrate FiO2 to goal SpO2 of 92-96% (not exceeding FiO2 35%)
+        2. Up-titrate FiO2 to goal SpO2 of 92-96% (not exceeding FiO2
+           35%)

-   5. If FiO2 > 35% then increase flow to 12 LPM
+        3. If FiO2 > 35% then increase flow to 12 LPM

-   6. Notify ICU triage pager
+   iii.
+Notify ICU triage pager

-b.
-Avoid high-flow nasal cannula (HFNC) and non-invasive positive pressure ventilation (NIPPV; i.e. CPAP/BiPAP) for ARDS.
+b. **Avoid high-flow nasal cannula (HFNC) and non-invasive positive pressure ventilation (NIPPV; i.e. CPAP/BiPAP) for ARDS.**

-   1. If a patient already on HFNC or NIPPV becomes a COVID-19 PUI, transition to non-rebreather if safe.
+   i.
+If a patient already on HFNC or NIPPV becomes a COVID-19 PUI,
+        transition to non-rebreather if safe.

-   2. Recommend that the patient be off an aerosol generating device like HFNC or NIPPV for 45 minutes prior to intubation if clinically feasible.
+        1. Recommend that the patient be off an aerosol generating device like HFNC or NIPPV for 45 minutes prior to intubation if clinically feasible.

-   3. Patients on home nocturnal NIPPV for severe sleep apnea may continue their nocturnal NIPPV.
+   ii.
+Patients on home nocturnal NIPPV for severe sleep apnea may
+        continue their nocturnal NIPPV.
 However, patient must use BWH NIPPV mask and machine (not home mask/nasal pillow or machine due to increased aerosol risk with home pillows/mask/machine) under strict airborne precautions - this includes a negative pressure room.

-   4. If a negative pressure room is not available, avoid home NIPPV and use nocturnal oxygen instead whenever possible.
+        1. If a negative pressure room is not available, avoid home NIPPV and use nocturnal oxygen instead whenever possible.

-   5. If a patient is DNR/DNI or otherwise is not eligible for
+   iii.
+If a patient is DNR/DNI or otherwise is not eligible for
         intubation:

-   6. Current policy advises avoiding HFNC or NIPPV in DNI/DNR patients.
-      However, neither HFNC nor NIPPV is prohibited and case-by-case exceptions could apply.
+        1. **Current policy advises avoiding HFNC or NIPPV in DNI/DNR patients.
+However, neither HFNC nor NIPPV is prohibited and case-by-case exceptions could apply.**

-   7. This is an evolving area without definitive evidence or uniform policy that underwent multi-disciplinary discussion.
+        2. This is an evolving area without definitive evidence or uniform policy that underwent multi-disciplinary discussion.

-   8. Considerations include:
+        3. Considerations include:

-3. Safety of staff (particularly respiratory therapy and nursing);
+-  Safety of staff (particularly respiratory therapy and nursing);

-4. Paucity of data on the increased aerosol risk;
+-  Paucity of data on the increased aerosol risk;

-5. `WHO interim guidance (published March 13,
+-  `WHO interim guidance (published March 13,
    2020) <http://www.who.int/publications-detail/clinical-management-of-severe-acute-respiratory-infection-when-novel-coronavirus-(ncov)-infection-is-suspected>`__
    on COVID-19 are more liberal about the usage of HFNC and NIPPV, stating that systems with “good interface fitting [i.e., good seal,